 The People's Republic of China has instituted a programme of scientific breeding of fish in order to meet the needs of the people in Hunan Province.

-The People's Republic of China has instituted a programme of scientific breeding of fish in order to meet the needs of the people in Hunan Province.
+Background: The People's Republic of China has instituted a programme of scientific breeding of fish in order to meet the needs of the people in Hunan Province.
 In the past, Hunan has had to have fish brought in from other provinces.
 In an effort to meet increased demands for more fish, the West Lake Production brigade in the province has built a fish reproduction centre in which fish fry hatch artificially.
 Members of the brigade have succeeded in making the female spawn early in a controlled pond by giving it an injection of hormone.
 Several years practice have improved that the artificially hatched fry are pure in stock and low in cost with a survival rate exceeding 95 per cent.
 Fresh water fishery has developed rapidly because of the work of the brigade and reportedly there is a much better yield of fish.

 This programme of scientific fish breeding has also been instituted in other provinces and the Chinese report a 37 per cent rise in output for the first half of 1971.
 Close to four million fish were successfully hatched artificially in May of this year, two months earlier than usual.